coryVkeith/ViCAT_dev/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Database

 Before ViCAT can be run, a database needs to be created for blast.
 The instructions and a code for building custom databases are included in `CWD/blastdb`.
+This only needs to be done any time a different database is required to run.

 ## Installation